dwi4122/sudoku_bot_ws/README.md

-Ros Project to use a robotic arm to solve a sudoku puzzle
+# ROS Sudoku bot

+Simple ROS bot which solves given sudoku puzzle using formal logic and then passes messages to a robot arm to fill in the solution.